 Tracking error can be a significant issue for ETFs that are unable to hold all the components of a benchmark index, either because there are too many components and/or the components are illiquid.
 As a result, the value of the ETF and the value of the benchmark index may diverge.
 In contrast, the ETN issuer promises to pay the full value of the index, no matter what, minus the expense ratio, completely eliminating tracking error.

 It should be noted that ETNs do have an underlying foundation.
 Typically, they are constructed of futures, options, stock swaps, and other instruments to approximate the benchmark index return.
 However, the underlying foundation is irrelevant to the investor; if the bank's strategy fails to match the index, the bank is on the hook for paying off the rest of the gains to the investor.

-ETNs brings the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
-For example, Barclays Banks in 2011 issued ETNs that allow investors to profit from increases in stock market volatility and another ETN that allows investors to profit from changes in the shape of the U.S. Treasury yield curve.
+ETNs bring the financial engineering technology of investment banks to the retail investor, providing access to markets and complex strategies that conventional retail investment products cannot achieve.
+For example, Barclays Bank in 2011 issued ETNs that allowed investors to profit from increases in stock market volatility and another ETN that allowed investors to profit from changes in the shape of the US Treasury yield curve.